Last month decision makers in Maryland concluded it would be beneficial for local casinos to allow dealers to hit on

-The Maryland Lottery and Gaming Control Commission approved the new rule, but the decision must be confirmed by the General Assembly’s Joint Committee on Administrative, Executive and Legislative Review – the ultimate decision maker in the state’s battle over blackjack rules.
-As the new rule will increase revenues for both the casinos and the state, it is almost a foregone conclusion that it will be accepted.
+The Maryland Lottery and Gaming Control Commission approved the initiative, but it must be confirmed by the General Assembly’s Joint Committee on Administrative, Executive and Legislative Review, the ultimate determinators for blackjack rules in the state.
+As this legislation would raise profits for both casinos and the government, it’s almost a foregone conclusion it will be passed.